 New Zealand and Germany elect half of their MPs in Single-Member Districts and half from Fair Rep lists.
-This is probably the best way to elect a parliament.5 The SMDs elect few women; but in the same election, the Fair Rep lists elect two or three times more women.1
+This is probably the best way to elect a parliament.
+The SMDs elect few women; but in the same election, the Fair Rep lists elect two or three times more women.

-The safest nominee for a party in a Single-Member District is from the dominant gender, race, religion, etc. So SMDs often lead to poor representation of others.
+The safest nominee for a two-party duel in an SMD is from the dominant gender, race, religion, etc. It can lead to a macho duel and poor representation of others.

 Fair Rep leads a party to nominate a balanced team of candidates to attract voters.
-This promotes women.6 A team can have class, ethnic, and cultural diversity.
+This promotes women.
+A team can have class, ethnic, and cultural diversity.
 And that gives us diverse reps to approach for help.